 In some work relationships, traveling with opposite-sex associates may be necessary.
 If you are a subordinate scheduled to take a business trip with a superior, here are a few things to remember.
-[Please note: Most of this can also be applied if you're traveling with a business associate —even if they aren't your supervisor.]
+[Please note: Most of this can also be applied if you’re traveling with a business associate —even if they aren’t your supervisor.
+Just adapt these tips accordingly.]

 Whether you are in a supervisory or subordinate role, God expects you to maintain sexual integrity.
 If you’re being pressured by a supervisor to have sex, do not give in.
 Never compromise your values, your morals, or your faith because your job is threatened.
 Trust God to protect you and to be with you as you confront your sexual manipulator.
 Trust God to take care of you if you determine it’s best for you to leave your job.
 If God expects you to symbolically cut off a hand or gouge out an eye so as not to sin (Matthew 5:29-30), trust him to sustain you if you have to give up a paycheck to keep yourself sexually pure.